JeffDeCola/my-cheat-sheets/other/e-commerce/single-vendor/single-vendor-single-store-cheat-sheet/README.md

   * Purchasing
   * Shipping/Tracking

-## LETS MAKE AN ONLINE STORE USING WORDPRESS
+## STEPS TO CREATE AN ONLINE STORE USING WORDPRESS

 These are the high-level steps I did to create my online store.